 If you are already using another 2FA app like Authy and would prefer not to switch to Google Authenticator, we strongly recommend disabling the Authy Multi-Device feature.
 This feature makes your account vulnerable to social engineering attacks.
 See number three — “Enable (or disable) Authy Multi-Device” — on this page for instructions.

 Using 2FA with a phone app like Google Authenticator tends to be easiest for most ActBlue admins, but our platform also supports YubiKeys (a physical device that you insert into your computer, similar to a USB drive).
 YubiKeys users can now log in to ActBlue with codes generated by the Yubico Authenticator desktop app for 2FA.

 Backup Codes for 2FA

 Since 2FA most often depends on an app on your mobile device, we highly recommend that you generate backup codes that let you log in to your 2FA-protected account in case you lose your phone.

-Click the orange “Generate backup codes” button.
-(Note that you need to have turned on 2FA before generating backup codes).
+Click the “Generate” button next to “Backup codes.”
+(Note that you need to have 2FA enabled before generating backup codes).

-After entering your ActBlue password for security purposes, the pop-up with your backup codes will then appear.
+After entering your ActBlue password for security purposes, the pop-up with your backup codes will appear!
 You must save these backup codes immediately after generating them.
-Click “Download” to download the codes as a CSV file, or we recommend you click “Copy” to copy and paste your codes into a secure password manager like 1Password for safekeeping instead of leaving them in your computer’s Downloads folder.
+Click “Download” to download the codes as a CSV file.
+We recommend you click “Copy” to copy and paste your codes into a secure password manager like 1Password for safekeeping instead of leaving them in your computer’s Downloads folder.

 Two-factor authentication is a smart and easy way to protect yourself and your organization from increasing digital attacks.
 If we can help you set up 2FA or answer any questions you might have about our recommendations, drop us a line at firstname.lastname@example.org.